vivaria/edisonrul.ing/docs/source/cards/i/invader-of-darkness.md

 ### Card Rulings

-●The Continuous Effect applies while this card is face-upon the field.
+*   The Continuous Effect applies while this card is face-upon the field.
-●Your opponent can't activate (play face-up) Quick-Play Spells.
+*   Your opponent can't activate (play face-up) Quick-Play Spells.
-●The effects of Quick-Play Spell Cards that were activated earlier in the Chain are not negated.
+*   The effects of Quick-Play Spell Cards that were activated earlier in the Chain are not negated.